 Nomadic herding is another type of primitive subsistence farming method.
 Farmers raise livestock like goats, sheep and cattle and move with them from place to place to find water and pasture.
 These animals provide several products like hides, wool, meat and milk to the herders.

-In this method of farming, farmers grow crops on small land with the help of more labour and simple tools.
-It is usually practised in regions with intense pressure on land due to high population.
+In this method of farming, farmers grow crops on small land with the help of more labor and simple tools.
+It is usually practiced in regions with intense pressure on land due to high population.
 Irrigation and more biochemical inputs are used to obtain higher yields.

 The main crop grown using this method is rice, while other examples include oilseeds, pulses, maize, and wheat.
 Farmers can grow more than one type of crop in a year if there is fertile soil and a sunny climate.
 They do not have alternative livelihood sources, so they exploit the limited land for maximum output.